While each of our Sunday services at St Anne’s Ryde Anglican Church varies greatly in style they all share our focus on Bible teaching.

 Sunday Reboot is for school years 6 and up.
-It starts off in the 10am service, then heads out with Steph and Fiona to continue to discuss the Bible, play games and hang out.
+It starts off in the 10am service, then heads out with Steph to continue to discuss the Bible, play games and hang out.

 Sundays 10am during school term.
 We stay in the service during school holidays.

 St Anne’s youth go on a variety of camps